 Nora Ferm Nickum: Nora’s project focuses on interviewing Seattle-area businesses to identify and document creative and meaningful actions that they are taking to address climate change by reducing greenhouse gas emissions or building resilience to local impacts.
 This work, done in collaboration with the Seattle Metropolitan Chamber of Commerce, builds on a report that Nora supported in 2016, which covered businesses like Alaska Airlines, Virginia Mason, and Microsoft.
 The new stories and images will include actions being taken by smaller businesses in the region.
 Her project resulted in an event with some of the businesses she interviewed.
 Read more about her project here.

 Amarpreet Sethi: Amarpreet is committed to the building industry embracing principles that give high importance to both energy performance and wellness.
 She believes that there is an opportunity for the United States to learn from the innovation and leadership in Europe in designing buildings holistically.
-Amarpreet’s project will highlight relevant examples in Scandinavia to illuminate the practical ways in which building owners can begin to incorporate an overarching goal of developing buildings that are high performing and meet a higher standard of health and well-being of its users.
+Amarpreet’s project will highlight relevant examples in Germany and Scandinavia to illuminate the practical ways in which building owners can begin to incorporate an overarching goal of developing buildings that are high performing and meet a higher standard of health and well-being of its users.
 The outcome of this research will be an article that will suggest the steps and ways of meeting this goal.
 The purpose of the research is to inspire developers to think differently and begin to set higher goals and values for energy performance and the impact the building has on the user’s health.